 With proper education and support, family members can find some encouragement towards making this tough decision by understanding the specific effects that these conditions have on the brain.

-If you need help speaking to your loved one about signs it is time for assisted living, don’t hesitate to call Patti.
-As a certified Dementia Care Practitioner, Patti can guide you through the difficult journey of finding the perfect place for your loved one.
+If you need help speaking to your loved one about signs if when is it time for assisted living, don’t hesitate to call Patti.
+As a certified Dementia Care Practitioner in Louisville, KY, Patti can guide you through the difficult journey of finding the perfect place for your loved one.